What are Dummy Rounds?

 Snap caps vs. Dummy rounds?
 What is the difference?

 Dummy rounds in general are NOT designed for “dry firing” most weapons.
 This is because most do not have a cushioned area for the firing pin to hit, thus making it hard on the gun and possibly damage the firing pin.
+However, the dummy rounds I use, made by ST Action, have the cushion where the primer would be, and as such are safe to use for dry practice (dry firing).

 The word “snap cap” is a generic trademark of the fake cartridge that was originally made by the American firearm accessory brand, A-Zoom®.
 The term “snap cap” is used for any inert ammunition that is designed to allow the gun to “dry fire” without damage to the gun.